Cathedrals and Abbeys

 So when my sister and I returned to Firenze for a few days at the end of our trip, we went to Santa Croce our first morning (and to La Scuola del Cuoio behind Santa Croce).

 It was as peaceful and pleasant as I remembered despite lots of tourists.
-Knowing my sister would take lots of pictures of the interior, I focused on the cloisters as well as an exhibit in the area near the cloisters which showed the effect of the floods of 1966 on Santa Croce.
+I especially enjoyed the cloisters as well as an exhibit in the area near the cloisters which showed the effect of the floods of 1966 on Santa Croce.

 The cathedrals (duomos) of Pisa, Siena and Firenze

-These cathedrals have entire books written about them so it may seem incredibly arrogant of me to try to contribute.
 I’m fascinated, in general, with the art, architecture and history of the cathedrals of Italy and France and especially the architecture and art of these duomos.
-So much of what I will write will be my first impressions and what I’ve learned about the art and architecture from my visits.
-My sister is the opposite, much more religious than I am and the knowledge and pictures of the interiors are mainly hers.
+So much of what I will write will be my first impressions and what I’ve learned about the art and architecture from my visits. .

 Looking from left to right as you enter the Piazza, the Baptistry, Cattedrale and the Leaning Tower are, in my opinion, very harmonious–the bands of light and dark stone with colored marble inlay, the circular buildings and domes, the Moorish arches, all seem designed to flow from one to another.

-It’s challenging to get good exterior shots due to the crowds but hopefully this gallery will show what I’m having difficulty describing:
+It’s challenging to get good exterior shots due to the crowds but I think this gallery will show what I’m having difficulty describing:

 Siena Duomo